17cupsofcoffee/seventeencups.net/content/posts/writing-an-audio-plugin-in-rust/index.md

 date = 2017-03-25
 tags = ["rust", "music"]
 aliases = ["/writing-an-audio-plugin-in-rust"]

-+++
+[extra]
+note = """

-> **Update:** [doomy](http://vaporsoft.net/) has written [an excellent follow-up article](http://vaporsoft.net/creating-an-audio-plugin-with-rust-vst/) to this one, showing off a [more actively maintained fork of the vst2 crate](https://crates.io/crates/vst), as well as some more advanced stuff like MIDI events.
+[doomy](http://vaporsoft.net/) has written [an excellent follow-up article](http://vaporsoft.net/creating-an-audio-plugin-with-rust-vst/) to this one, showing off a [more actively maintained fork of the vst2 crate](https://crates.io/crates/vst), as well as some more advanced stuff like MIDI events.
 I highly recommend checking it out!
 All the below code should work with the new crate with little/no changes.
+"""
++++

 Along the long and slightly convoluted path I took to finding my current career as a software developer, I ended up spending a year at college studying music.
 It didn't really amount to much in the way of gainful employment, but [it's still something I'm really passionate about](https://soundcloud.com/17cupsofcoffee), and I'd really like to find more ways of combining it with my love of programming.